adobe/aem-core-wcm-components/BUILDING.md

 * `aem.host` and `aem.port` for the author instance.
 * `aem.publish.host` and `aem.publish.port` for the publish instance.

+### AEM as a Cloud Service SDK

+When compiling and deploying to AEM as a Cloud Service SDK, you can use the `cloud` profile (in conjunction with previously documented profiles) to generate `cloud`-ready artifacts (with components located in `/libs` instead of `/apps`).
+To allow recompilation of the HTL scripts, you should disable `aem-precompiled-scripts` bundle.

+Due to [FELIX-6365](https://issues.apache.org/jira/browse/FELIX-6365), please only use `autoInstallPackage` and `autoInstallPackagePublish` when working with the AEM as a Cloud Service SDK!

 ## NPM modules

 Modules that export Javscript and CSS are usually also configured as NPM modules.